xeago/gradblog/graduation/extended-abstract.md

 The internship assignment was not specific.
 Instead it was quite broad.
 It transformed over time based on new requirements and insight.

-Users requested higher quality search results.
+Users of VideofyMe requested higher quality search results.
 Staff requested a non-critical database.
 Investigation showed that the search queries were crippling the database.
 With a growing userbase and inefficient search-queries the database suffered in performance.
 The goal of the assignment would be to decrease the strain on the database and improve the quality of the search results.